Artmos/helldivers-2-voice-attack/README.md

 3. Import the profile in VoiceAttack
 4. You are now ready to go, but you may want to modify your key binds in game or edit the VoiceAttack profile

+### Updating
+To update the profile the easiest way is to delete the exsisting profile before importing the new one.

+### Setup
 The default keys for the profile is **CTRL** to open stratagem list (**Hold** and **Press** will both work) and **arrow keys** for stratagem input.
 If you plan on using stratagem key binding, this defaults to **number keys 1-9**, so you should not have your weapons bound to keys you plan to use.
 For swithing weapons I like to unbind my weapon keys and use **"Change equipment"** on **Mouse wheel up and down**.